dhth/grafq/README.md

 🤔 Motivation
 ---

-I wrote `grafq` for myself because I wanted a quick and easy way to poke at the graph databases we use at work while staying in the command line.
-I use it to try out Cypher queries, page through the output, save results to my local filesystem, and benchmark how they perform.
+I wrote `grafq` to make it easier to interact with the graph databases we use at work from the command line.
+I use it to quickly experiment with queries and, at times, benchmark them.
+It also lets me page through results or persist them to the local filesystem.

 💾 Installation
 ---